panoply/vscode-liquid/readme.md

 # Configuration

 The extension provides a couple of different ways for users to configure and control capabilities.
 Depending on how regularly you are working with Liquid should help determine which method is best for you.
-The `.liquidrc` file or package.json `prettify` field method is a great option for developers who require a single point of control over beautification features whereas the same can be said using workspace settings.
+The `.liquidrc` file or package.json `prettify` field method are great option for developers who prefer single point of control for beautification features.
+Developers who prefer to keep things in the editor (ie: `.vscode/settings.json`) can use workspace/user settings.

 ### Using workspace settings